-As a member of the Chartered IIA you are required maintain and improve your knowledge, skills and other competencies throughout your career.
+As a member of the Chartered IIA, you are required to maintain and improve your knowledge, skills and other competencies throughout your career.
 Our CPE policy provides a framework in which to do this.

-Understand what’s required of CMIIA and PIIA members at a CPE compliance level including how to submit evidence and where to send it.
+Understand what’s required of CFIIA, CMIIA, PIIA and QICA members at a CPE compliance level including how to submit evidence and where to send it.

 Get to know your CPE requirements as a Certified Internal Auditor and learn what counts as CPE.

 Learn more about our CPE accreditation scheme and how it benefits organisations who employ Institute members.